 PHOTO BY ARCHIVE

-DUBAI – As the month of Ramadan draws closer, several reminders can come to our mind.
+DUBAI – During Ramadan several reminders can come to our mind.
 No, not slower or shorter days at work, or less traffic before sunset or even extended mall hours – although these are all great perks of the holy month!

 What comes to mind for many when Ramadan approaches is heavily linked with what is also practised in therapy.
 Many Muslims see Ramadan, as a time of spiritual and personal reflection, a time for healing and forgiveness, for compassion and giving, a time for acceptance.